What it measures.

 How quickly can homocysteine improve with supplementation?

 Homocysteine typically responds within 2-4 weeks of starting adequate B-vitamin supplementation, with maximum reduction by 6-8 weeks.
-A Cochrane review confirmed B vitamins effectively lower homocysteine.
 Methylated forms (methylfolate, methylcobalamin) may work better for those with MTHFR variants.
 Retest 2-3 months after starting supplementation to confirm improvement.
+Important caveat: while B vitamins lower the homocysteine number, RCTs have not shown this translates to reduced heart attack risk — so treating elevated homocysteine mainly addresses B-vitamin deficiency, not cardiovascular disease directly.